What confession is, how to go, and why it heals. The simple form, the Cathedral schedule, and Bishop Davies on conversion in Lent 2026.

 Bishop Davies, on Re-awakening Eucharistic Faith.

-In 2015, Pope Francis called the Jubilee Year of Mercy.
-Bishop Davies remembered it in his tribute to the late Pope:
+Ten years ago, in 2015, the late Pope Francis called the Jubilee Year of Mercy.
+Bishop Davies recalled its effect in his tribute to him:

 We might think of the Year of Mercy he called in 2015 which saw many return to sacramental confession.

-That return is still happening.
-The 171 candidates at the 2026 Rite of Election in Shrewsbury Cathedral are a sign of it.
-So are the men and women coming back after twenty years away.
+That return has continued and grown.
+The 171 candidates at the 2026 Rite of Election in Shrewsbury Cathedral are the clearest sign of it, alongside the 2025 Jubilee Year of Hope and the wider pattern the "Quiet Revival" study has documented.
 The Church does not run out of mercy.
-It runs out of people brave enough to claim it.
+It can run short of people willing to claim it.

 The simple form: how to go